 “We are all eagerly awaiting the grand opening of this special building and look forward to the unifying impact it will have on our campus c0mmunity,” said Lutz-Chantung.

-Plant selections were proposed by LandLAB, a San Diego based landscape architecture firm, with review and input from Florasource Ltd. and Native Sons Wholesale Nursery, the LiveRoof Green Roof System sales and production representatives for California.
+Plant selections were proposed by LandLAB, a San Diego based landscape architecture firm, with review and input from Florasource Ltd., the LiveRoof Green Roof System sales representatives for California.
 The roof is planted with several Western U.S. native grasses and succulents and a number of plants of Mediterranean origin that will perform well in the inland San Diego county climate.